Ministry of Defence and Armed Forces Logistics (Iran): 1982–89: Two ministries

 The Islamic Revolutionary Guard Corps had between 1982 and 1989 its own dedicated defence ministry, mirroring the existing ministry of defence which solely supplied the Islamic Republic of Iran Army during this period.
 Under President Akbar Hashemi Rafsanjani in 1989, the two ministries were merged into one in order to cease parallel work and reduce interservice rivalry.

+Development of space technologies

+The spokesperson for the Space Industries Organization of the Ministry of Defense announced that, through the efforts of the country's space scientists, we have achieved the technology of multiple satellite launches to high orbital altitudes.

+Attending international exhibitions

+The Ministry of Defense and Armed Forces Support in exhibition(s); for instance, it showcased various achievements of Iran's defense industry at the Baghdad International Security and Defense Exhibition.

 Subordinates

-Iranian military industry, under the command of Ministry of Defence, is composed of the following main components:
+Iranian military industry, under the command of the Ministry of Defence, is composed of the following main components:

-In August 2018, the Iranian Ministry of Defense declared it had unloaded its shares in Wagon Pars and Iran Airtour.
+In August 2018, the Iranian Ministry of Defence declared it had offloaded its shares in Wagon Pars and Iran Airtour.
 In November 2020, the head of the Research and Innovation Organisation of the defence ministry, the nuclear physicist Mohsen Fakhrizadeh, was assassinated in an ambush near Tehran.

+Aerospace Industries Organization

+Aerospace Industries Organization (AIO, سازمان صنایع هوافضا) is a subordinate of the Iranian defence ministry and a leading high-tech complex headquartered in Tehran.
+It is a key player in development and production of space assets of Iran, and has some research center and factory under its control.
+Shahab ballistic missiles are one of notable products manufactured by the organization.

+Holding joint exercises

+The commander of the Zolfaghar 1403 joint exercise of the Islamic Republic of Iran Army announced that the main phase of the exercise began this morning, in which torpedoes will be launched by the Fateh submarine and the SH helicopter.

+China's Support for Iran's Military Capabilities

+China has been actively rearming Iran, significantly boosting its military capabilities.
+Chinese-made, Iranian-flagged merchant ships have recently delivered a substantial quantity of sodium perchlorate to Iran, which will be converted into ammonium perchlorate, enough to fuel 260 mid-range missiles.
+This support comes as Tehran aims to enhance its military amid fears of an imminent attack on its nuclear facilities by the US and Israel.